matanio/storybook-addon-tailwind-autodocs/README.md

 ### Development scripts

--   `npm run start` runs babel in watch mode and starts Storybook
+-   `npm run start` runs vite in watch mode and starts Storybook
 -   `npm run build` build and package your addon code

 ### Switch from TypeScript to JavaScript